knz/programming-in-c/assignments/1_infix2rpn/README.rst

 .. hint:: You will not need to analyze numbers and determine the value of each number on the input.
 (Of course, you can do it, but it is not needed to achieve a correct solution.
 The simple algorithm can look at digits individually and then forget about them.)
-Check you the links referenced at the end of the assignment!
+Check the links referenced at the end of the assignment!

 Grading